-The Origi nal Code e is
+The Original Code e is

-·
+·•

-The In itial Dev eloper of the Original
+nitial Develope er of the Original

-Code is ·
+Code is 3 ·

-Portion s crea by
+Portion ns cr eated by

 All Rights

 Reserved.

 Contributor(s):

 Alternatively, the contents of this file

 may be used under the terms of the

 license (the "[] License"), in

 which case the provisions of []

 License are applicable instead of those

 above.
 If you wish to allow use of your

 version of this file only under the terms

-of the License and not to allow
+of the [] License and not to allow

 others to use your version of this file

 under the MPL, indicate your decision

 by deleting the provisions above and

 replace them with the notice and

 other provisions required by the

+License If you do not delete the